 Tie It All Together

 Most times, the living room is only an entry point into the dining space or home office.
-To effortlessly incorporate all these functions, keep the general color palette (which may include wood tones) similar.
+To effortlessly incorporate all these functions, keep the general colour palette (which may include wood tones) similar.

 In addition, you can use decorative touches: ask yourself, does the entry rug match with the rug in the living?
 Do the cushions on dining tables work with the pillow and sofa upholstery?
 When all areas of the room work as a unit, your space will feel comfortable consistent.